 It also must be noted that the caliber 7768 is a simplified version of the base ETA Valjoux 7760 chronograph that comes sans the 12-hour chronograph totalizer.
 Since the caliber 7760 is basically the same well-known caliber 7750 with a manual-wind system, its reliability and accuracy remain beyond any doubt.

-Anyway, I see this timekeeper as a very nice alternative to buying a used IWC pilot’s watch that, even in the best circumstances, would set you back for at least three times more than this model.
-On the other hand, a used chronograph from a major brand can always be re-sold at basically the same money, while you would probably lose at least 40 percent of MSRP on this one as soon as you open the box.
-Life’s tough, right.

-As for the price, expect something around $1800 or more*.

-Build Quality: 5/5

-*UPDATE ON PRICE: As of 28/09/2017, the watch is listed at Zeno’s online shop at CHF 1640.

-Zeno Basel Vintage Classic Chrono (Ref.
-4100-i4) specification

-Movement: Hand-Wound, caliber ETA Valjoux 7768 (base Valjoux 7760), Swiss Made

-Number of jewels: 17

-NEW | It also must be noted that the caliber 7768 is a simplified version of the base ETA Valjoux 7760 chronograph that comes sans the 12-hour chronograph totalizer.
-Since the caliber 7760 is basically the same well-known caliber 7750 with a manual-wind system, its reliability and accuracy remain beyond any doubt.

 Anyway, I see this timekeeper as a solid alternative to buying a used IWC pilot’s watch that, even in the best circumstances, would set you back for at least three times more than this model.
 On the other hand, a used chronograph from a major brand can always be re-sold at basically the same money, while you would probably lose at least 40 percent of MSRP on this one as soon as you open the box.
 Life’s tough, right.

 As for the price, expect something around $1800 or more*.

 Build Quality: 5/5

 *UPDATE ON PRICE: As of 28/09/2017, the watch is listed at Zeno’s online shop at CHF 1640.

 Zeno Basel Vintage Classic Chrono (Ref.
 4100-i4) specification

 Movement: Hand-Wound, caliber ETA Valjoux 7768 (base Valjoux 7760), Swiss Made

 Number of jewels: 17